-Actual fires are not steady and, strictly speaking, Equations -do not apply.
-A modified version of Alpert’s method, referred to as DETACT-QS, was therefore used to calculate sprinkler activation time for each of the ignition sources listed in Table A5.1 of Attachment 5 to Appendix F as a function of H and R. The results of these calculations are presented in Figures through of table set .
-The modified method was originally developed at NIST, and is described and validated in Reference 47.
+Actual fires are not steady and, strictly speaking, Equations 40-44 do not apply.
+A modified version of Alpert’s method, referred to as DETACT-QS, was therefore used to calculate sprinkler activation time for each of the ignition sources listed in Tables A5.1 and A5.3 of Attachment 5 to Appendix F as a function of H and R. The results of these calculations are presented in Figures F.31 through F.61 of table/plot set F. The modified method was originally developed at NIST, and is described and validated in Reference 47.
 The equations are as follows: